FAQ

 Nothing!
 Unless otherwise noted in the course description, Arbor Continuing Education will provide everything you need.
 If you like to take detailed notes, you may wish to bring a notebook.
 If you are cold-natured, you may want to bring a sweater or jacket.

-I lost my transcript/certificate.
+I lost my transcript.
 How can I get a replacement?

-To get a replacement of your transcript/certificate of attendance, please email and request a digital copy for free.
+To get a replacement of your transcript of attendance, please email and request a digital copy for free.
 Please list your full name, massage license number, course title, and the date the course was taken.
 If you would like a physical paper copy mailed to you via the United States Postal Service, you should call (865) 450-3330 and request a replacement copy.
-There will a $10.00 charge for a physical paper copy.
+There will be a $25.00 charge for a physical paper copy.

 Do I need to pay when I register or can I pay at the door?

 Yes, all courses must be paid in full upon registration.
-Our system is not setup for billing or installment payments.
-If space permits, you may register at the door, however there is a late registration fee of $25.
+Our system is not set up for billing or installment payments.
+If space permits, you may register at the door.
+However, a late registration fee of $75 is added to the tuition cost.

 What do I do if I can’t attend the course because of an emergency?

-If you experience an emergency and cannot attend the course you registered for, please contact the Continuing Education Manager, Ms. Tia Templeton by calling (865) 450-3330, Ext.
-9, or email her at ">.
+If you experience an emergency and cannot attend the course you registered for, please contact the Continuing Education Manager by calling (865) 450-3330, Ext.
+9, or emailing at .
 Under certain circumstances, a voucher may be issued so that you can register for another course.
 All vouchers expire at the end of the Continuing Education cycle in which they were issued.

 When does the Continuing Education Cycle end in Tennessee?